hanse-dev/eventblocker-vue/README.md

 3. Update the `.env` file with your configuration:
    - `PORT`: The port the backend server will run on
-   - `DATABASE_URL`: Your PostgreSQL database connection string
+   - `DATABASE_URL`: Your SQLite database connection string
    - `JWT_SECRET`: A secure secret key for JWT token generation
    - `FRONTEND_URL`: The URL where your frontend is running
    - `ADMIN_USERNAME` and `ADMIN_PASSWORD`: Default admin credentials